segmentio/analytics-react-native/README.md

 ## Controlling Upload With Flush Policies

-To more granurily control when events are uploaded you can use `FlushPolicies`
+To more granurily control when events are uploaded you can use `FlushPolicies`. **This will override any setting on `flushAt` and `flushInterval`, but you can use `CountFlushPolicy` and `TimerFlushPolicy` to have the same behaviour respectively.**

 A Flush Policy defines the strategy for deciding when to flush, this can be on an interval, on a certain time of day, after receiving a certain number of events or even after receiving a particular event.
 This gives you even more flexibility on when to send event to Segment.